 Hannah Taylor was 5 years old when she got the inspiration to start The Ladybug Foundation, which helps the homeless.
 Taylor was deeply affected when she saw a homeless man digging through the trash when driving through Winnipeg, Canada, with her mom.

 “I think everybody has a moment that hits them in the heart or the gut, and for me this was it,” she told Global News.

 Taylor asked her first-grade teacher if they could do something to help with the homelessness problem.
 That year, the class raised money for a local shelter, and three years later when Taylor was 8, The Ladybug Foundation was registered as a charity.
-Now 21, Taylor and her charity have raised over $4 million to help the homeless, hungry and poverty-stricken across Canada.
+Taylor and her charity raised over $4 million to help the homeless, hungry and poverty-stricken across Canada.

 Annie Wignall Foskett: Care Bags Foundation